Chia seeds are some of the healthiest foods in the world.

 Known as “runners’ food” they were used as fuel by long distance runners and warriors during battle.

-Nowadays chia feeds are especially popular among vegan athletes for these reasons.
+Nowadays chia seeds are especially popular among vegan athletes for these exact reasons.

 Due to its high fiber content, chia seeds are great for digestion.
 They support heart-health, muscles, bones and much more.

 Chia seeds have a very neutral taste, which makes them a versatile ingredient for many dishes.